New England hires former Patriots Super Bowl champ Mike Vrabel as its next coach - Boston News, Weather, Sports | WHDH 7News

 FOXBORO, MASS.
-(WHDH) - The New England Patriots have hired Mike Vrabel as their next head coach.
+(WHDH) - The New England Patriots have hired Mike Vrabel as their head coach.

-The team announced the hiring Sunday morning.
-It comes a week after Patriots owner Robert Kraft fired Jerod Mayo after the team’s season finale victory over the Buffalo Bills to finish 4-13 in his lone season as coach.
+The team announced the hiring Sunday morning, a week after Patriots owner Robert Kraft fired Jerod Mayo following the team’s season-ending victory over the Buffalo Bills.
+Mayo finished 4-13 in his lone season.

 Former Tampa Bay Buccaneers offensive coordinator Byron Leftwich, former Houston Texans offensive coordinator Pep Hamilton and Detroit Lions offensive coordinator Ben Johnson also interviewed for the job.